SrikanthKumarC/Blogspace-Frontend/README.md

 ## How to use
 1. Login by clicking on the profile picture on the menu
-2. Use your college email id to login (only works for @hitam.org emails)
+2. Use your college email id to login (only works with @hitam.org emails)
-3. Post content and see others posts
+3. Post content and read others posts

 ## Technologies - Frontend
 + Next.js